apache/cordova-docs/docs/en/edge/cordova/events/events.online.md

 iOS Quirks
 --------------------------

-During initial startup, the first `online` event (if applicable) takes at least a second to fire.
+During initial startup, the first `online` event (if applicable) takes at least a second to fire, prior to which `connection.type` is `UNKNOWN`.

 Windows Phone 7 Quirks
 --------------------------